MohamedFarid648/Trivia-API/backend/README.md

     }

+    8.If We have an Error :
+    if it is a 404 error  we will send a json response like this :
+          {
+          "success": False,
+          "error": 404,
+          "message": "Not Found"
+          }

+    if it is a 422 error we will send a json response like this :
+          {
+          "success": False,
+          "error": 422,
+          "message": "Unprocessable Entity : The error occurs when your data is incorrect; or for the lack of better terms, doesn't make logical sense."
+          }

 ## Testing
+You should run app.py or __init__.py in the flaskr folder first

 To run the tests, run
 ```
 dropdb trivia_test
 createdb trivia_test
 psql trivia_test < trivia.psql
 python test_flaskr.py

 ```